yannikkellerde/GNN_Hex/markdown/CrazyAraQuestions.md

+# I learned 5x5 Hex using CrazyAra and GNNs (งツ)ว
+## The good part
++ Policy of raw network after training plays perfect move in every situation (except the GNN problem case below)
++ Value estimate is usually correct, but has some minor errors
+## The bad part
++ Only works with Batch Size 8 / Num Threads 1
++ 20% GPU utilization
++ Took a lot longer to learn 5x5 Hex than with Rainbow DQN: ~30 min vs 5h for getting a pretty much perfect solution.

+# CrazyAra questions
 + How does threading / batching / virtual loss work in CrazyAra?
 	- Doe multiple threads batch results together for nn\_evaluation?
 		* It does not seem like that to me, as each SearchThread is running it's own create_mini_batch() and runs inference on it.